mukherjeerajdeep/1_docker-building-running-first-app/README.md

   node:
     container_name: nodeapp       # name of the container after docker compose creates it.

-    image: nodeapp                # which image to take if mentioened
+    image: nodeapp                # image to use for building containers, it can be a already exisiting image from some registry or build that image before building containers looking at the build properties below.
     build:                        # determine how the images will be build instructed by docker-compose
       context: .                  # `.` here means the same root folder where the docker-compose.yaml file resides
       dockerfile: node.dockerfile # dockerfile to use when building the image. user can specify it here.
       args:
         PACKAGES: "nano wget curl"
         buildversion: 1           # Argument can be passed in `docker-compose`.
 Will be used during buildifn of image.
-    environment:                  # other `ENV` variables can also be passed as `ARG's`
+    environment:                  # `ENV` variables can also be passed as `ARG's`, These enviroments will be set when container will be executed from the image.
+So inside the running container.
       - NODE_ENV=production
       - PORT=3000
       - build=1
+    env_file:
-    env_file: <file-path>         # supply a environment file during the build, http://bityl.pl/pCBuM
+      - <file-path>               # supply a environment file during the build, http://bityl.pl/pCBuM
+      - ./common.env              # Example of the file
     ports:
       - "3000:3000"
     networks:                     # network names specifier